Overview of Porphyrias

 • Hepatoerythropoietic porphyria (extremely rare)

 Skin becomes fragile and blistered, generally on sun-exposed areas (such as the face, neck, hands, and forearms) or on damaged skin.
-Identical skin symptoms are also caused by two of the acute porphyrias (variegate porphyria and hereditary coproporphyria).
+Identical skin symptoms are also caused by 2 of the acute porphyrias (variegate porphyria and hereditary coproporphyria).
 Because symptoms take a while to develop after sun exposure, people are often unaware of the connection between their symptoms and sun exposure.

 Other cutaneous porphyrias cause symptoms more immediately after a sun exposure.
 These porphyrias are